 The criminal defense attorneys in Tallahassee, FL, at Pumphrey Law fight to protect clients charged with a felony, misdemeanor, or DUI offenses.
 Our dedicated attorneys fight every stage of the case, including:

-- before any arrest is made;
+the earliest stage of the investigation before any arrest is made;

-- during pre-trial status conferences;
+at the arraignment and during the pre-trial status conferences;

-- during a bench or jury trial.
+during a bench or jury trial.

 Contact our offices at (850) 681-7777 to schedule an initial consultation, either in the office or on the phone.
 During the meeting, you can speak directly with our experienced criminal lawyers about the particular facts of your case.
 Obtaining representation as early as possible in the process helps ensure all avenues of attacking the criminal charges are available.

 Pumphrey Law is located in Tallahassee, Florida.
 We serve clients accused of crimes in Leon County and the surrounding areas throughout Florida’s Second Judicial Circuit including Bristol in Liberty County, Crawfordville in Wakulla County, Monticello in Jefferson County and Quincy in Gadsden County.
 We also represent clients in the surrounding areas of the Florida Panhandle and Big Bend region.

 Aggressive Attorneys Fighting to Protect Your Rights

 Attorney Don Pumphrey has devoted his career to representing individuals charged with criminal offenses.
 As a former prosecutor, Don Pumphrey understands how to attack the prosecution’s case piece by piece.
 Throughout more than ten (10) years in private practice as a criminal defense attorney, Don Pumphrey has represented clients from all different backgrounds.